 - there is a temporary coronavirus (COVID-19) branding exemption in place for cattle producers – you are not required to brand cattle for sale

-- there is an 70 working day turnaround period for processing fully completed applications.
+- there is a 40 working day turnaround period for processing fully completed applications.

 Cattle must be branded when they are offered for sale in Queensland.